MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/copilot_for_microsoft_word.md

 ### Demo Steps

-1. Launch Microsoft Word either on the desktop or by typing **Word.new** in a new Edge tab
+1. Launch Microsoft Word either on the desktop or by typing **Word.new** in a new Edge tab.
-1. Click into the body of the document and select the Copilot Icon Displayed
+1. Click into the body of the document and select the Copilot Icon Displayed.

     ![Screenshot showing the draft with Copilot icon.](../Demos/Media/draft_with_copilot_icon.png)